jcolicchio/node_clientserver/README.md

 This is the directory for code that's used exclusively by the client

 /html/client/Client.js
-This is the client base javascript file, it connects to the gatekeeper In a real application, it would have code for rendering the game state, listing servers, connecting to a server, etc
+This is the client base javascript file, it connects to the the server In a real application, it would have code for rendering the game state, listing servers, connecting to a server, etc

+/html/client/GateKeeperClient.js
+This is boilerplate code to connect to the GateKeeper, developers probably won't have to mess with this much

 /html/server
 This is the directory for code that's shared between client and server